-- Very high blood alcohol concentration (BAC),
+- Very high blood alcohol concentration (BAC)

-- Excessive speeding,
+- Excessive speeding

 You can be convicted of DUI even if no aggravating circumstances or enhancements are involved.
 A normal DUI means that you either:

-- Drove a vehicle while you had a blood alcohol concentration of .08% or more.
+- Drove a vehicle while you had a blood alcohol concentration of .08% or more

-The penalties for this kind of DUI include jail time, large fines, a suspended drivers license, and mandatory DUI school.
+The penalties for this kind of DUI include jail time, large fines, a suspended driver’s license, and mandatory DUI school.

-If there are aggravating circumstances, however, the court sees your case as particularly bad.
-It could mean that you are viewed as posing a strong threat to other drivers (such as excessive speeding), or it could simply be that you are viewed as flagrantly ignoring the law (such as repeat DUIs).
+If there are aggravating circumstances, the court sees your case as particularly bad.
+It could mean that you are viewed as posing a serious threat to other drivers (such as excessive speeding), or that you appear to be flagrantly ignoring the law (such as repeat DUIs).

 Yes, and it is possible to win these cases.
-But you need to understand that neither the prosecutor nor the judge are inclined to help you when aggravating factors are present.
+However, you need to understand that neither the prosecutor nor the judge is inclined to help you when aggravating factors are present.
 The prosecutor knows they can get a tougher-than-normal sentence, and they have little incentive to offer you a deal.